1 1/2poundsred potatoesscrubbed and cut into bite-sized chunks

 Instructions

-Add the remaining 2 tablespoons of butter to the same pot over medium-high heat.
-Add the onion, garlic, carrots, and celery.
-Cook 8-10 minutes until fragrant and there is additional browning.
+Add the remaining 2 tablespoons butter to the pot over medium-high heat.
+Stir in the onion, 2 teaspoons minced garlic, carrots, and celery.
+Cook for 8-10 minutes, stirring occasionally, until softened and fragrant.

-Pour in the chicken broth and add in shredded chicken and potatoes.
-Season with sage, thyme, rosemary, and bay leaves.
+Pour in the 4 cups chicken broth and add the shredded chicken and potatoes.
+Season with 1 teaspoon ground sage, 1 teaspoon dried thyme, 1/2 teaspoon dried rosemary, and 4 whole bay leaves.

-Bring to a boil over high heat.
-Then reduce heat to low and cover with a lid.
-Simmer for 15 minutes covered, stirring occasionally, until potatoes and carrots are tender.
+Bring to a boil over high heat, then reduce the heat to low.
+Cover and simmer for 15 minutes, stirring occasionally, until the potatoes and carrots are tender.

-In a small bowl, stir together cold water and cornstarch until dissolved.
-Pour cornstarch mixture into the stew.
-Stir over low heat until stew thickens, about 10 minutes
+In a small bowl, mix 1/4 cup cold water and 2 tablespoons cornstarch until dissolved.
+Stir the cornstarch mixture into the stew and cook over low heat until thickened, about 10 minutes.

-Season with more salt and pepper to taste.
-Remove bay leaves and serve hot with a garnish of parsley.
+Season with additional salt and pepper to taste.
+Remove the bay leaves before serving.

 Notes